AdventielFr/ecs-crd-cli/README.md

 ### I.2.4 - [AWS Certificat Manager](https://aws.amazon.com/certificate-manager/?nc1=h_ls)

 If your service is visible on the internet, which means that the application load balancers are "internet facing", you will have to apply an SSL certificate.
-For the dynamic provisioning of cerificats, I invite you to use let's encrypt which is free.
+For the dynamic provisioning of certificats, I invite you to use let's encrypt which is free.

 To help you set up your infrastructure, I invite you to visit our github repository [terraform-module](https://github.com/AdventielFr/terraform-aws-lets-encrypt-renew-certificates)